 Interviews are granted to the top academic candidates each year.
 Applicants not receiving an interview will be notified by mail.
-Interviews will be conducted in March of each year and candidates will be notified of their admission status no later than April 1st of each year.
+Interviews will be conducted by the end of February of each year and candidates will be notified of their admission status no later than April 1st of each year.

-Interviews are conducted by an admissions committee consisting of a least three members selected by the education coordinator and may include faculty members, department managers and /or clinical staff.
+Interviews are conducted by an admissions committee consisting of a least three members selected by the education coordinator and may include faculty members, department managers, and /or clinical staff.
 Using a standardized form, total interview scores from each committee member will be calculated and averaged for each candidate.
+Candidates must score a minimum average of 25 interview points (out of a possible 40) to be considered eligible for admission to the program.
+(See Interview Form).